-General government expenditures as a percentage of total GDP fluctuated from 2014 to 2018.
+General government expenditures as a percentage of total GDP fluctuated from 2014 to 2019.
 The Republic has a very rigid public expenditure structure with a relatively high share of social policy-related programmes.
-In 2014, the share decreased to 50.8 per cent. of GDP, a trend which continued in 2015, 2016, 2017 and into 2018, when it reached a low of 43.5 per cent.
+In 2014, the share decreased to 50.8 per cent. of GDP, a trend which continued in 2015, 2016, 2017 and into 2018, when it reached a low of 43.6 per cent.
+In 2019 expenditures increased by 0.1 of a percentage point to 43.7 per cent.

-Between 2014 and 2018, \in 3.6 billion was allocated to the Republic by various EU programmes.
-During the same period, \in 3.7 billion of allocated funds in the state budget were utilised.
+Between 2014 and 2019, €4.3 billion was allocated to the Republic by various EU programmes.
+During the same period, €4.4 billion of allocated funds in the state budget were utilised.
 The majority of funds provided by the EU were received through the operational programmes of the cohesion policy and the agricultural and fisheries policy.